zeespogeira/ADS-HouseOfThings/README.md

 To control sensors and actuators, we first need to have such devices available.
-This is achieved through a process we nammed Discoverability, which enables the system to identify sensors and actuators that it can use.
+This is achieved through a process we named Discoverability, which enables the system to identify sensors and actuators that it can use.